 Search for journal articles on your topic in the following databases:

-RILM Abstracts of Music Literature is a comprehensive bibliography on writings about music featuring citations, abstracts, and indexes.
-It covers over one million publications from around the world on traditional music, popular music, classical music, and related subjects.
+RILM Abstracts of Music Literature with Full Text is a comprehensive bibliography on writings about music featuring citations, abstracts, and indexes.
+It covers over one million publications from around the world on traditional music, popular music, classical music, and related subjects, enhanced with the full text of over 200 periodicals.
 Coverage begins in the early 19th century and extends to the present.

 Online Access: Unlimited simultaneous users.